 Managed by USAID's Bureau for Humanitarian Assistance, this account provides relief and rehabilitation to nations struck by natural and manmade disasters and emergencies (FAA, §491[b]).
-The account also provides emergency food assistance using what USAID refers to as "market-based approaches" (i.e., cash transfers, food vouchers, and food sourced either in the country or region in which it will be provided) to supplement commodity food aid provided through the P.L.
-480 Title II account in the agriculture appropriation (FAA, §491[c]).
+The account also provides emergency food assistance using what USAID refers to as "market-based approaches" (i.e., cash transfers, food vouchers, and food sourced either in the country or region in which it will be provided) to complement commodity food aid provided through the Food for Peace Act, Title II Grants account in the agriculture appropriation (FAA, §491[c]).